benanza/CEOs-of-Twitter-Sentiment-Analysis/README.md

 ## TEXTBLOB
 In order to determine the sentiment of each tweet, I used the TextBlob library which is an NLTK-based NLP library that allowed me to bypass training a language model with machine learning and skip straight to testing/categorization.
 Each tweet was given a subjectivity score ranging from 0 to 1 (0 = factual, 1 = opinionated), and a polarity score (-1 to 0 being negative, 0 being neutral, and 0 to 1 being positive).
 Once each tweet was analyzed and scores recorded to the dataframe, I exported the result to a CSV.
 I also ran a few visualizations such as wordclouds and histograms to get a sneak peak at the analysis.

+*I attempted using the Blobber Naive-Bayes Analyzer as well.
+The results were not any better, and it did not categorize neutral tweets.
+It also took significantly longer than the built-in Textblob analyzer.*

 ## TABLEAU
 After I had a working CSV file for each CEO, I imported them to Tableau by union and filtered by CEO when constructing my worksheets.
 The analysis I completed is available via the link at the top of this README or in picture format below: